 During NREM sleep, your body relaxes and your blood pressure decreases.
-This is the stage of sleep where the muscles and tissues in your brain start to repair itself.
-Sleep deprivation does not only kill your brain cells; it also shrinks the size of the brain that can increase the risk of early death.
+This is the stage of sleep where the muscles and tissues in your brain start to repair themselves.
+Sleep deprivation does not only kill your brain cells; it also shrinks the size of the brain which can increase the risk of early death.

-Sleep produces proteins that are important in repairing the damages caused by free radicals and stress from your daily activities.
+Sleep produces proteins that are important in repairing the damage caused by free radicals and stress from your daily activities.
 It increases the reproduction of cells that form myelin.
-Myelin is the insulating material that can be found on nerve cells projections in your brain and spinal cord.
+Myelin is the insulating material that can be found on nerve cell projections in your brain and spinal cord.
 It is also responsible for maintaining the proper function of the nervous system.

-Sleep produces proteins that repair the damages made in the brain from day to day stress and activities.
+Sleep produces proteins that repair the damage made in the brain from day-to-day stress and activities.